Using LiveKit in your app does not require you to understand the underlying protocol. This is one of our design goals.

 - server answers the offer and starts receiving the track

-- if server subscribes other participants (that has AutoSubscribe enabled) to it
+- if server subscribes other participants to the track

 LiveKit server sends down track metadata to all participants in a room as soon as it's published, then it adds the track to each client's subscriber

 The client must also be ready to act upon other changes in the room.
 The server will notify clients of:

 ParticipantUpdate: when other participants join or leave, or if there are changes to their tracks

 SpeakersChanged: when the active speakers in the room changes

 For all server events, clients should handle them in an idempotent way.
 For example, it's possible to receive multiple ParticipantUpdates with identical metadata.